 PSYCHOTHERAPY

-We all carry an internal map of ourselves, other people, and the world around us.
-This map develops early in life through our relationships and experiences, and it shapes how we interpret situations, respond to others, and make sense of ourselves.
+We develop an internal map of ourselves, others, and the world through early relationships.
+This map shapes how we interpret situations, relate to others, and experience ourselves.
+Over time, it becomes so familiar it feels like reality.

 Let everything happen to you